 There are Four types of accounts in India Banks.
 The foremost step is to understand your requirements and deciding on the type of account you wish to open.

 As far as saving account is concerned, you can consider following points to decide which bank is best for you to open a Savings Account – Interest rate, Various facilities offered, What are a minimum balance required in your account, Charges fees, and customer services.
 Ideally, you should look for a nearby branch providing good customer service and net banking with less minimum balance requirement.

 Fixed Deposits Accounts

 A fixed deposit (FD) is a financial instrument provided by banks which provides investors with a higher rate of interest than a regular savings account.
-The best bank to open FD will be the one who provides Maximum Interest for your deposit and provide information like Maturity amount, Interest Earned, Gain After Inflation easily.
+The best bank to open FD will be the one who provides Maximum Interest for your deposit and provides information like Maturity amount, Interest Earned, Gain After Inflation easily.

 Recurring Deposits Accounts